This is the preliminary (or launch) version of the 2023-2024 VCU Bulletin. This edition includes all programs

 Semester course; 1 lecture hour.
 1 credit.
 Provides the fundamentals of biotechnology-derived biological agents including structure, manufacture, stability, analysis, formulation and usage.
 Selected examples of biological agents in current and future therapy may also be covered.

-Module course; variable lecture hours.
+Semester course; 1 lecture hour.
 1 credit.
 Introduces topics in medicinal chemistry common to all drug classes, including structure activity relationships, principles of drug action, drug design and drug metabolism.
 Drugs acting on the autonomic nervous system are presented as a case study illustrating applications of the general principles.

 MEDC 556.
 Fundamentals of Drug Discovery II.
 3.5 Hours.